 We are working with a third-party vendor (K16) recommended by Instructure to migrate courses from Sakai to Canvas.
 This means that the content in some (but not all) of your Sakai courses will be automatically transferred to a similar (but not identical) structure in Canvas.

-Migrated content from University Registrar courses that were taught in Sakai in the Spring 2022 semester is now available in Canvas.
-If you taught a SP22 course in Sakai, you should now see an archive of each of your courses on your Canvas Dashboard, titled in the form of “DEPT101.001.SP22_k16.”
-Instructors can choose to reuse this copied content and import it into their official SP23 Canvas courses.
+Migrated content from University Registrar courses that were taught in Sakai in the Spring, Summer, and Fall 2022 terms is now available in Canvas.
+If you taught a course from these terms in Sakai, you should now see an archive of each of your courses on your Canvas Dashboard, titled in the form of “DEPT101.001.FA22_k16_SAKAI_Archive” (note: SP22 archive sites do not include “SAKAI_Archive” in the site name).
+Instructors can choose to reuse this copied content and import it into their official Canvas courses.
 We advise reviewing migrated data as soon as possible to identify where you will need to make adjustments.
 See full details on getting course content into Canvas.

-- The Sakai data from Spring 2022 courses was extracted on June 3rd, 2022.
+- The Sakai data from past courses was extracted on the following dates.
 Updates made after this will not be available in the Canvas archive sites.

 - Sakai content from upcoming semesters will be copied into Canvas archive sites as well, to be reused during future terms.